SamstyleGhost/uniblox-assignment/README.md

   - Also checkout cannot be done if a cart is empty

 ## Needed optimizations
-- There is some redundant & repeated code in the server.
-Almost all of it is due to the work with JSON files.
-A database would fix that.
-And building an ORM simulating middleware would be a bit more time-consuming I suppose
 - In hindsight, having a seperate file for coupons was a small mistake, just an additional field in the users file would have done the job better
 - On the client side, havent really compressed the images and models much.
 Also, right now everything resides on the server itself, but using a storage system would ease the burden and also make working with the assets better.
 - The frontend doesnt have feedbacks for when an API works or doesnt work